How to Configure Cloud Services

-You can configure the most commonly used settings for a cloud service in the Azure Management Portal.
+You can configure the most commonly used settings for a cloud service in the Azure classic portal.
 Or, if you like to update your configuration files directly, download a service configuration file to update, and then upload the updated file and update the cloud service with the configuration changes.
 Either way, the configuration updates are pushed out to all role instances.

-The Azure Management Portal also allows you to enable Remote Desktop Connection for a Role in Azure Cloud Services
+The Azure classic portal also allows you to enable Remote Desktop Connection for a Role in Azure Cloud Services

 Azure can only ensure 99.95 percent service availability during the configuration updates if you have at least two role instances for every role.
 That enables one virtual machine to process client requests while the other is being updated.
 For more information, see Service Level Agreements.

-In the Azure Portal, click Cloud Services, click the name of the cloud service, and then click Configure.
+In the Azure classic portal, click Cloud Services, click the name of the cloud service, and then click Configure.

 On the Configure page, you can configure monitoring, update role settings, and choose the guest operating system and family for role instances.

 In monitoring, set the monitoring level to Verbose or Minimal, and configure the diagnostics connection strings that are required for verbose monitoring.

 For service roles (grouped by role), you can update the following settings:

 Modify the values of miscellaneous configuration settings that are specified in the ConfigurationSettings elements of the service configuration (.cscfg) file.

 Change the certificate thumbprint that's being used in SSL encryption for a role.
 To change a certificate, you must first upload the new certificate (on the Certificates page).
 Then update the thumbprint in the certificate string displayed in the role settings.